AxisCommunications/acap3-examples/utility-libraries/custom_lib_example/README.md

 # A guide to building and running a custom library in an ACAP application

 This README file explains how to build a user defined custom library from source files and bundle it for use in an ACAP.
-The example application uses the custom library and prints "Hello World!" in the AXIS Camera application platform.
+The example application uses the custom library and prints "Hello World!" to the syslog of the device.

 Together with this README file, you should be able to find a directory called app.
-That directory contains the "custom_lib_example" application source code which can easily be compiled and run with the help of the tools.
+That directory contains the custom_lib_example application source code which can easily be compiled and run with the help of the tools.

 ## Getting started